wp-plugins/admin-menu-tree-page-view/readme.txt

 Tags: admin, page, pages, tree, view, admin menu, menu Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 1.4
+Stable tag: 2.1

 Get a tree view of all your pages directly in the admin menu.
-Search, edit, view and add pages - all with just one click away!
+Search, edit, view, re-order/sort and add pages - all with just one click away!

 == Description ==